Distributing Static Content

 - changing service providers no longer requires you manually migrate large amounts of data

-- CDNs significantly increase transfer speeds to users
+- using CDNs significantly increases transfer speeds to users

-- since users download files from a CDN, server workloads are reduced
+- since users download files from a CDN, there is less stress on the server

 - cloud service providers guarantee data durability: when data is uploaded to our Cloud Storage, it is immediately replicated on several independent servers and lost data is automatically restored